Presidency of Benigno Aquino III: Defense

-In December 2012, Aquino signed Republic Act 10349, extending the modernization program of the Armed Forces of the Philippines (AFP) for an additional 15 years to "boost the AFP's capability upgrade program as it shifts from internal to external defense capability".
+In late 2012, Aquino signed Republic Act 10349, extending the modernization program of the Armed Forces of the Philippines (AFP) for an additional 15 years to "boost the AFP's capability upgrade program as it shifts from internal to external defense capability".
+Aquino signed an administrative order renaming parts of the South China Sea within the Philippines' exclusive economic zone as "West Philippine Sea".

 Disaster resilience

 In July 2010, Aquino criticized the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) for failing to predict and to warn the residents of Metro Manila that Typhoon Basyang would ravage Metro Manila.
 In August that year, Aquino announced the removal of Prisco Nilo as administrator of PAGASA.
 PAGASA was directly under Department of Science and Technology (DOST) Undersecretary for Research and Development (R&D) Graciano Yumul.
 A special order from DOST Secretary Mario Montejo, dated August 5, 2010, designated Yumul as PAGASA administrator, replacing Nilo.
 On August 7, 2010, Malacañang announced that Yumul will be heading PAGASA temporarily, for only three months, as PAGASA will undergo a "reorientation" to improve its services.

 In July 2012, Aquino launched a disaster risk reduction and management program.
 In November 2015, he signed a law providing funds to modernize the PAGASA.